riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/10_getting_started.md

 Every page in DotVVM consists of two files:

-* a __View__, which is based on the HTML syntax and represents what the page will look like, and
+* a __view__, which is based on the HTML syntax and describes what the page will look like, and
-* a __ViewModel__, which is a C# class that represents the state of the page (e.g. values in the form fields) and handles user interactions (e.g. button clicks).
+* a __viewmodel__, which is a C# class that describes the state of the page (e.g. values in the form fields) and handles user interactions (e.g. button clicks).

-The state of the page is defined by C# properties:
+The state of the page is defined by C# properties in the viewmodel:

 ```csharp
 public int Result { get; set; }